koajs/session/Readme.md

 ### Options

   The cookie name is controlled by the `key` option, which defaults to "koa:sess".
-All other options are passed to `ctx.cookie.get()` and `ctx.cookie.set()` allowing you to control security, domain, path, and signing among other settings.
+All other options are passed to `ctx.cookies.get()` and `ctx.cookies.set()` allowing you to control security, domain, path, and signing among other settings.

 ### Session#isNew